beebe-gabrielle/City-Market-Co-Data-Cleaning-and-Exploratory-Analysis/README.md

 ## Project Overview & Objectives
 City Market Co. is a fictional multi-store retailer seeking to understand the drivers of sales and profitability across its 20 stores.
 Management needs visibility into regional and city-level performance, product profitability, seasonal trends, and areas where sales volume is not translating into proportional profit.

-This analysis aims to translate raw sales data into actionable insights that will address the following business questions posed by managment:
+This analysis aims to translate raw sales data into actionable insights that will address the following business questions posed by management:

 * **Where are our strongest and weakest markets across regions and cities?**